The day before camp

 A change of clothes on Wednesday’s, when we play water games

-If you’re joining us at Halifax or Bradford Grammar, bring a spare set of indoor trainers
+If you’re joining us at Bath, Halifax or Bradford Grammar, bring a spare set of indoor trainers

 Things your child won’t need:

-Mobile phone – we understand that children increasingly use their phones, we’re not against them, but encourage that they are kept in bags and only used for essential contact
+Mobile phone – We’re not against them, but encourage that they are kept in bags and only used for essential contact

 Sports equipment – We’ve got plenty!